 What happens once I arrive in Padang?

-An English-speaking representative from Mentawai Daze will meet you at the arrival gate once you’ve exited immigration and customs.
+One of our English speaking staff will meet you at the arrival gate once you’ve exited immigration and customs in Padang.
+Look for the sign.
 Our transport will take you into Padang, either to a spot to chill or directly to the boat.
 If you plan to arrive a day before departure, please ensure you book a hotel in Padang.
 There are a number of comfortable western style places to stay, and Padang is actually a fascinating city to explore once you search beyond the organized chaos.
 At the end of the charter, we provide return transfers to the airport.

 What surfboards should I bring?